scottburch/couch-ar/README.md

 Mar 18, 2011 - release v0.1.5

    removed requirement for filename to match the passed name of the constructor or to return the name of the constructor in the js file it is defined in

+May 23, 2011 - release v0.1.6

+   Changed layout to match new npm and node module layout - This was causing tests not to work and the example files not to work
+   Changed package.json file to add cradle as a dependency